H-1B1 Chile Visa Intern Jobs

 Confirm the employer will file before your program start date

-Unlike USCIS-adjudicated petitions, the H-1B1 is processed at the consulate after you have an offer.
+Unlike USCIS-adjudicated petitions, the H-1B1 visa is processed at the consulate after you have an offer.
 Ask your prospective employer whether their legal team can file the LCA and have the certified petition ready at least four weeks before your intended start date.

 Clarify your O*NET occupation code with the employer